-In connection with the issuance by TransCanada Trust of Trust Notes - Series 2015-A (Trust Notes), TransCanada created a new series of preferred shares, first preferred shares, series 2015-A exchange.
-The Board may issue first preferred shares, series 2015-A exchange, consisting of such number of shares sufficient to satisfy the rights of former holders of Trust Notes to receive exchange preferred shares following a bankruptcy or insolvency event of TransCanada or TransCanada Corporation.
-The holders of exchange preferred shares will be entitled to receive quarterly fixed rate cumulative preferential cash dividends, as and when declared by the Board, at an annualized rate equal to the rate of interest payable by the Trust on the Trust Notes at the time of issuance of the exchange preferred shares.
-The exchange preferred shares are not redeemable by TransCanada in whole or in part on or prior to May 20, 2025.
-The exchange preferred shares are redeemable by TransCanada in whole or in part at any time after May 20, 2025, by the payment of an amount in cash for each share to be redeemed equal to \$1,000.00 plus all accrued and unpaid dividends thereon.
+In connection with the issuance by the Trust of consecutive series of Trust Notes, TCPL created corresponding consecutive series of first preferred shares, designated as Exchange Preferred Shares.
+The Board may issue Exchange Preferred Shares, consisting of such number of shares sufficient to satisfy the rights of former holders of Trust Notes to receive Exchange Preferred Shares following a bankruptcy or insolvency event of TCPL or TransCanada Corporation.
+The holders of Exchange Preferred Shares will be entitled to receive quarterly fixed rate cumulative preferential cash dividends, as and when declared by the Board, at an annualized rate equal to the rate of interest payable by the Trust on the Trust Notes at the time of issuance of the Exchange Preferred Shares.
+The Exchange Preferred Shares are not redeemable by TransCanada in whole or in part on or prior to the date that is 10 years after the issuance corresponding series of Trust Notes (Redemption Date).
+The Exchange Preferred Shares are redeemable by TCPL in whole or in part at any time after each series' applicable Redemption Date, by the payment of an amount in cash for each share to be redeemed equal to \$1,000.00 plus all accrued and unpaid dividends thereon.

-In the event of liquidation, dissolution or winding up of TransCanada, the holders of exchange preferred shares shall be entitled to receive \$1,000.00 per preferred share plus all accrued and unpaid dividends thereon in preference over the common shares or any other shares ranking junior to the exchange preferred shares.
-Except as provided by the CBCA, the respective holders of the exchange preferred shares are not entitled to receive notice of, attend at, or vote at any meeting of shareholders unless and until TransCanada shall have failed to pay six quarterly dividends on such series of preferred shares, whether or not consecutive, in which case the holders of the exchange preferred shares shall have the right to receive notice of and to attend each meeting of shareholders at which directors are to be elected and which take place more than 60 days after the date on which the failure first occurs, and to one vote with respect to resolutions to elect directors for each exchange preferred share, until all arrears of dividends have been paid.
+In the event of liquidation, dissolution or winding up of TransCanada, the holders of Exchange Preferred Shares shall be entitled to receive \$1,000.00 per share plus all accrued and unpaid dividends thereon in preference over the common shares or any other shares ranking junior to the Exchange Preferred Shares.
+Except as provided by the CBCA, the respective holders of the Exchange Preferred Shares are not entitled to receive notice of, attend at, or vote at any meeting of shareholders unless and until TCPL shall have failed to pay six quarterly dividends on such series of preferred shares, whether or not consecutive, in which case the holders of the Exchange Preferred Shares shall have the right to receive notice of and to attend each meeting of shareholders at which directors are to be elected and which take place more than 60 days after the date on which the failure first occurs, and to one vote with respect to resolutions to elect directors for each exchange preferred share, until all arrears of dividends have been paid.

-So long as the exchange preferred shares are outstanding, TransCanada shall not declare dividends on or redeem any common shares or shares ranking junior to the exchange preferred shares, unless all dividends payable on the exchange preferred shares or any other shares raking prior to or on parity with the exchange preferred shares have been paid.
+So long as the Exchange Preferred Shares are outstanding, TCPL shall not declare dividends on or redeem any common shares or shares ranking junior to the Exchange Preferred Shares, unless all dividends payable on the Exchange Preferred Shares or any other shares raking prior to or on parity with the Exchange Preferred Shares have been paid.